Giuliodori/DUILIO-FPV/README.md

 ## License

-This repository is distributed under the GPL-3.0 license.
+This repository is distributed under the GPL-3.0 license  OR Commercial.
 See [LICENSE](LICENSE).